The Voice of Holland: "BOOS: This is The Voice" and aftermath

 After the episode went online, reactions poured in.
-De Mol was broadly accused of victim-blaming, also by his company’s female employees.
-A page wide advertisement, published in the Dutch newspaper Algemeen Dagblad, stated the following: “Dear John, It’s not the women.
-Greetings, the women in your company.”
+De Mol was accused of victim-blaming, particularly by his company's female employees.
+A page-wide advertisement published on Algemeen Dagblad stated the following: "Dear John, It’s not the women.
+Greetings, the women in your company."

-The New York Times cited the controversy as an example of how the Dutch approach to sexual permissiveness can sideline discussions of consent and misconduct.
+The New York Times cited the scandal as an example of how the Dutch approach to sexual permissiveness can sideline discussions of consent and misconduct.

-Following the publication of the BOOS: This is The Voice documentary, several Dutch radio stations announced that they would no longer play music by Ali B and Borsato for the time being, and Madame Tussauds Amsterdam removed Borsato's wax figure from the collection.
-The Flemish TV channel VTM cancelled a planned episode of Sergio over the border with Borsato.
+Following the publication of "BOOS: This is The Voice", several Dutch radio stations announced that they would no longer play music by Ali B and Borsato for the time being, and Madame Tussauds Amsterdam removed Borsato's wax figure from the collection.
+The Flemish TV channel VTM cancelled a planned episode of the Netflix series Sergio Over the Border with Borsato.
 Publishing house Maven Publishing stopped selling the book The Ali B Method recently launched by Ali B, and Mocro Flavour, an Ali B-affiliated product line of meat substitutes, was cancelled.

 The Voice of Hollands social media pages were largely taken offline.
 After the official reports of sexual misconduct against Rietbergen, Borsato and Ali B, two official reports were also filed against the anonymous director of The Voice.

 In the days following publication, several aid agencies for victims of sexual violence reported a significant increase in the number of requests for help.
 In addition, the demand for confidential counselors within companies increased, and it prompted self-reflection in various organizations on how the social protection schemes for employees was assured within their company.
 Making confidential counselors within companies mandatory was something that the Dutch government had been looking into for some time.

 On 21 January 2022, human rights organization Amnesty International stated that the sexual misconduct scandal on The Voice of Holland showed that the process of legalizing sexual consent laws must be sped up.
 Many of the cases described in the documentary concern involuntary sex and imbalanced power relations, which are not always punishable by current law.
-Dutch Minister of Justice Dilan Yeşilgöz-Zegerius stated that the implementation of a new Sexual Crimes Act would be accelerated.
+Dutch Minister of Justice Dilan Yeşilgöz stated that the implementation of a new Sexual Crimes Act would be accelerated.

 On 29 January 2022, a protest was held in Amsterdam for the accelerated implementation of the sexual consent law.